jmcook1186/beacon-light-client/README.md

 For light-client dev make sure the testnet BN's are running altair.
 The defaults in vars.env set the altair hard fork to block 18million-ish.
 Set it to 0, then the altair endpoints will be available immediately.

+## finality_branch and sync_committee_branch

+I have not yet worked out precisely how to derive these values.
+These fields in the LightCleintUpdate object refer to the Merkle branches that connect the finalized root and the sync_committee object respectively to the beacon state root.

+In Lodestar:

+    finalityBranch =   syncAttestedState.tree.getSingleProof(BigInt(FINALIZED_ROOT_INDEX))

+    packages/params/test/unit/constants.test.ts
+    const FINALIZED_ROOT_INDEX = Number(ssz.altair.BeaconState.getPathGindex(["finalizedCheckpoint", "root"]));

+Immediate objectives are to determine the type and source of the input data and the functions that transform them into the desired branch values.
+Then, explore the available Rust crates that could help achieve it - if none available try to write funcs in get_branches.rs that do the necessary calculations.